Dylan-Graham/fastapi-basic-tutorial/README.md

 ## TESTING YOUR FIRST ENDPOINT

 Open your web browser and navigate to: localhost:8000/docs.
-If you created your API correctly you will notice your hello_world_endpoint endpoint.
+If you followed the steps correctly you will notice the "read root" endpoint.
 Now let's test it.

-## CREATING AN ENDPOINT WITH API PARAMETERS
+## CREATING ENDPOINTS